bbqkees/Nefit-Buderus-EMS-bus-Arduino-Domoticz/README.md

 ## Boiler support
 **Reading the EMS bus:**
 Should support all boilers using the EMS databus.
-This includes most Bosch boiler brands like Nefit, Buderus, Worcester and some Junkers.
+This includes most Bosch boiler brands like Nefit, Buderus, Worcester, and some Junkers.
+But also f.i.
+Sieger.<br>
 Datagrams containing status updates are periodically sent out by the boiler with source ID 0x08.
 You only need to listen in.
 No data requests are needed for *most* boilers (But some only send the status automatically at boot).<br>
 However, several types of data are only send when the specific device on the bus is polled.
 For this you need to write to the bus.